shayne-cenith/maze-game/README.md

 Instead, it uses BFS to expand the frontier from the start node, and each node as it is processed keeps a list of all paths to it such that none are _strictly worse_ than any paths it has.
 If a visited node path is updated, it is again added back into the fronteir for re-processing.
 This way, when you reach the end, you have the list of all paths from A to B where none is _strictly worse_.

-The definition of _strictly worse_ is if it is equal to or worse along either metric.
-Code definition just uses the inverse:
+The definition of _strictly worse_ is defined in code as the logical inverse:

 ```rb
 def is_strictly_better(other)